pivotal-legacy/pivotal_ide_prefs/README.md

 ## History

 Once upon a time, RubyMine shipped with keybindings that made no sense to anyone who had ever used a Mac.
 Hence, the Pivotal RubyMine preferences were born.
-Originally just a project for managing RubyMine preferences, it now includes prefernces for multiple JetBrains IDEs.
+Originally just a project for managing RubyMine preferences, it now includes preferences for multiple JetBrains IDEs.
 For each IDE, we offer:

 * Keymaps (powerful supersets of the JetBrains Mac OS X 10.5+ default keybindings)
 * Pivotal Code Styles